 Application for Erection, Installation or Replacement:

 All applications must be in the name of the owner of the manufactured home and the owner of the property where the manufactured home is proposed to be erected, placed, or installed.
-All applications are subject to permit and inspection fees as provided by this ordinance.
+All applications are subject to application and inspection fees as provided by this ordinance.

 Applications shall be completed and submitted to the City Administrator for review along with the applicable fee, and shall contain the following information: